quipucords/quipucords/README.rst

 - You need to increase the maxfile limit as described `here <https://github.com/ansible/ansible/issues/12259#issuecomment-173371493>`_.
 - Install sshpass as described `here <https://github.com/ansible-tw/AMA/issues/21>`_.
-- Install coreutils to obtains the gtimeout command.
+- Install coreutils to obtain the gtimeout command.
 Run: `brew install coreutils`
 - If you are running macOS 10.13 or greater and you encounter unexpected crashes when running scans, set the environment variable ``OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`` before starting the server.
   See explanation `here <https://github.com/ansible/ansible/issues/31869#issuecomment-337769174>`_.